Gila monster: Skin

-The scales of the head, back, and tail contain little pearl-shaped bones (osteoderms) similar to those found in the beaded lizards from farther south.
+The scales of the head, back, and tail contain osteoderms, small round bones, like those of beaded lizards.
 The scales of the belly are free from osteoderms.
 Female Gila monsters go through a total shed lasting about 2 weeks before depositing their eggs.
 The dorsal part is often shed in one large piece.
 Adult males normally shed in smaller segments in August.
 The young seem to be in constant shed.
 Adults have more or less yellow to pink colors on a black surface.
 Hatchlings have a uniform, simple, and less colorful pattern.
 This drastically changes within the first 6 months of their lives.
 Hatchlings from the northern area of the species' distribution have a tendency to retain most of their juvenile pattern.
-Gila monsters in areas with darker rocks and substrate will have darker colorations.
+Gila monsters in areas with darker rocks and substrate might have darker colorations.

 The heads of males are very often larger and more triangular-shaped than in females.
 The length of the tail of the two sexes is statistically very similar, so it does not help in differentiation of the sexes.
-Individuals with stout tail ends occur in both nature and under human breeding.
+Sexing requires experience.
+The sizes of osteodermes on the heads and the different cloacal scales give hints to the sexes.